qt-labs/cursormanagement/README.md

 void setMagnitude(QVector2D vector);
 ```

-Move the cursor to the given direction using the given tolerance.
+Move the cursor to the given direction using the angle +- the given tolerance.
+Units are in degrees.
+Angle is clockwise from the center of the current item with x-axis pointing to 0 degrees.
 Items that are exactly in the direction are preferred over items that just fall within the tolerance.
 The item that had the cursor will have its moved-signal emitted.
 If there is no item to be found, nothing happens.
 ```
 void move(qreal angle, qreal tolerance = 0);
 void move(QVector2D vector, qreal tolerance = 0);
 ```

 Finds the next item, without moving the cursor.
+Units are in degrees.
+Angle is clockwise from the center of the current item with x-axis pointing to 0 degrees.
 If there is no item to be found, returns a null.
 ```
 QQuickItem *find(qreal angle, qreal tolerance = 0);
 QQuickItem *find(QVector2D vector, qreal tolerance = 0);